 - Abuse has taken place

 - Something has happened to the child that reminds them of a past event – the child is unable to recognize that the situation and people are different; Children can misinterpret your language or your actions.

 - Some children recognise that allegations can be powerful and if they are angry with you about something they can make an allegation as a way of hitting out.

 - An allegation can be a way of seeking attention.

-If an allegation is made against an adult in a position of trust whether they be members of staff or volunteers this should be brought to the immediate attention of the SDO who will advise the Board of Directors.
+If an allegation is made against an adult in a position of trust whether they be members of staff or volunteers this should be brought to the immediate attention of the SSM who will advise the Board of Trustees.
 In the case of the allegation being made against the SDO this will be brought to the immediate attention of the Chair of the Board.
-The SDO/Chair of the board will need to discuss with the Local Authority Designated Officer (LADO) the nature of the allegations made against the adult, in order for the appropriate action to be taken.
+The SSM/Chair will need to discuss with the Local Authority Designated Officer (LADO) the nature of the allegations made against the adult, for the appropriate action to be taken.
 This may constitute an initial evaluation meeting or strategy discussion depending on the allegation being made.
-The Chair of The board will need to:
+The Chair of the board will need to:

 - Refer to the Local Authority Designated Officer (LADO) immediately and follow up in writing within 48 hours.
 Consider safeguarding arrangements of the child or young person to ensure they are away from the alleged abuser.